36 Best Movies for Learning French Language

 21. Le Dîner de Cons (The Dinner Game), 1998

-“The Dinner Game” (Le Dîner de Cons), a French comedy film released in 1998, is directed by Francis Veber and is based on a play by the same name.
+“The Dinner Game” (Le Dîner de Cons) is a 1998 French comedy directed by Francis Veber.
+It is based on a play of the same name.

 The story revolves around a weekly dinner party where guests are challenged to bring the most stupid person they can find.
 The person who brings the stupidest guest is declared the winner.